 3.44 pounds for a giant duffel is pretty good.
 When packing close to airline baggage allowances, you don't want a huge portion of your weight to be in the bag that holds the good stuff.
 This weight point is right in the mix with other close competitors.
 The difference with the Osprey is that the weight comes from carryable features like the sophisticated shoulder straps.
 This carry-ability is at the expense of durability.
 Other bags of similar weight have simpler carry but greater durability.

 The coated nylon of the Transporter, held together with sealed seams, will keep out all kinds of weather.
 The main zipper is vulnerable but will stand up to splashes and brief rain.
-The coating on the main fabrics of the Transporter is more robust than most, but not nearly as stout as that on the Editors Choice The North Face Basecamp.
+The coating on the main fabrics of the Transporter is more robust than most, but not nearly as stout as that on The North Face Basecamp.
 Both the Transporter and the Top Pick REI Roadtripper are made of coated nylon.
-However, the Transporter has better-sealed seams and the coating is clearly superior.
+However, the Transporter has better-sealed seams, and the coating is superior.

 Osprey's construction, reputation, and warranty service do not come cheap.
 The Transporter is costly, and you get what you pay for.
 The catch, in this case, is that what you pay for is shoulder strap comfort and support that you might not need at all.